LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ![Python output](figures/4-2-3-12.png)

 ### Holt-Winter

-We also use the Holt-Winter model provided by the kats package, a method that uses moving averages to assign weights to historical data for data forecasting.
-We first divide the dataset into training and prediction data and observe the changes in the training data by drawing.
+Next, we explore the Holt-Winters model available in the kats package.
+The Holt-Winters method is a well-established approach in time series forecasting, known for its use of moving averages and weighted parameters to handle data with trends and seasonality effectively.
+The first step in applying the Holt-Winters model is to split our dataset into two parts: one for training and the other for prediction.
+Then visualizing by plotting.

 ```python
 data_hw = air_hour.loc['2020-06-17':'2020-06-21']